 The LHIN has been named as defendants in various claims.
 Management believes any liability resulting from these actions would be adequately covered by existing liability insurance.

 9. Change in non-cash working capital items

+Due from MOH

 Accounts receivable

 Prepaid expenses

 Accounts payable and accrued liabilities

 Due to MOH

-Total change in non-cash working capital items
+Deferred operating contributions

 10. Pension plan